gilescope/iunit/readme.md

 # Free Tests

-iunit comprises of the following free tests just for you:
+iunit comprises of the following free tests, just for you:

+By default iunit includes standard library trait tests for:

+   * Alloc: 1 test.
+   * Clone: 2 tests.
+   * Eq: 1 test.
+   * PartialOrd: 1 test.
+   * Debug: 1 test.

+Collections are covered via the eclectic crate (eclectic_tests feature):

    * List: 6 tests.
    * Set: 7 tests.
    * PriorityQueue: 10 tests.

-   * Alloc: 1 test.
+Numbers use the num-traits in the num crate (num_tests feature):
+   * Num: 8 tests.

 ## How: Defining a test on a Trait